ashutoshsahoo1050/Analog-IC/README.md

 8. **Noise, nonlinearity, and mismatch in analog IC design are also discussed to improve real-world circuit robustness.**
 9. **By the end, you will be able to design, simulate, and analyze small to medium-scale analog and mixed-signal ICs.**

--  **COURSE OUTCOME**:
-   - Design of Analog ICs in the context of electronic system design
-   - Deriving IC specifications from the host electronic system.
-   - A good understanding of CMOS devices & technology.
-   - Proficiency in analog circuit design and analysis.
-   - Mastery of design tools: ngspice, xscheme, magic & Python.

 - **COURSE DETAILS**
   - **Introduction to an electronic system design, a plug-n-play USB-MIDI microphone.**